LeonidShamarin/LeonidShamarin/README.md

 - ✉️ You can reach out to me at: leonideko1@gmail.com.

 ## What I'm Currently Learning
-- 🧠 Deep diving into React for building scalable and efficient interfaces.
+- 🧠 Deep diving into React for building scalable and efficient interfaces, Angular also.
 - 🚀 Also interested in and learning DevOps for optimizing development processes.

 ## Skills